toshuu/jyotish-api/README.md

 ## Contact

-For any inquiries, questions, or support, please contact [support@example.com](mailto:support@example.com).
+For any inquiries, questions, or support, please contact [on Telegram](http://t.me/samanesmaeil).

----

-This README should provide a comprehensive overview of your Vedic Astrology API project, including installation instructions, API documentation, response formats, error handling, system requirements, dependencies, and references to the classical texts that underpin the calculations.
-Feel free to customize any section to better fit your project's needs.